piotrskrzynski1/BoostChatroom/README.md

 ## Issues
 The program currently doesnt care about file size or text size, this is on purpose to not restrict users, although it can lead to crashes.
 Can be fixed by checking clients header and verifying that the size part is correct
 The Tests don't cover connection testing, they only cover logical tests (for example if serialize()/deserialize() correctly process data)
+Complete lack of security i guess :/
+No encryption (useful if using public wifi!!!), no error codes (useful in space!!!)
+What happens when client sends a fake header?

 ## OPTIONAL: firewall problems

 When you run the server and want incoming traffic to not get filtered run these commands if you have an active firewall on Ubuntu.